adriennebrady/TrackIt/Sprint4.md

   4. 500 Internal Server Error: An error occurred while performing the deletion operation.

 * ####  &emsp; Response

-The API returns an HTTP status code indicating the success or failure of the request.
-If the deletion operation is successful, the API returns an HTTP status code of 204 No Content with an empty response body.
+If successful, the API endpoint returns an HTTP status code and a JSON payload:

+  1. HTTP 204: if the account was deleted successfully.
+  2. JSON payload: empty JSON object.

 * ####  &emsp; Functionality

 The InventoryDelete function is the main handler function that is called when the API endpoint is hit.
 It takes a GORM database connection as an argument and returns a Gin handler function.

 The Gin handler function first parses the JSON payload and checks for any errors.
 It then verifies the authentication token and retrieves the username associated with the token.
 If the token is invalid, the API returns a 401 Unauthorized error.